nautechsystems/nautilus_trader/docs/integrations/binance.md

 - `BinanceDataClient` provides a market data feed manager
 - `BinanceExecutionClient` provides an account management and trade execution gateway
 - `BinanceLiveDataClientFactory` creation factory for Binance data clients (used by the trading node builder)
-- `BinanceLiveExecutionClientFactory` creation factory for Binance execution clients (used by the trading node builder)
+- `BinanceLiveExecClientFactory` creation factory for Binance execution clients (used by the trading node builder)

 ```{notes}
 Most users will simply define a configuration for a live trading node (as below),